-Proposition E centers on the conditions for creating a health care exchange in Missouri; the language authorized by Carnahan read in part whether the law should “deny individuals, families and small businesses the ability to access affordable health care.”
-Lt.
-Governor Peter Kinder (R) called the language used by the Secretary of State unbelievably biased.
+The language in question asks in part if the law should “deny individuals, families and small businesses the ability to access affordable health care.”
+Attorney Jay Kanzler represents Lt.
+Governor Peter Kinder (R) and a group of Republican legislative leaders who filed suit.

 Carnahan and Republican leaders are sparring over the language used in a ballot initiative regarding health care exchanges.
 Lt.
 Governor Peter Kinder and GOP lawmakers accuse Carnahan of using misleading language in order to influence voters to defeat the ballot question in November.
 Attorney Jay Kanzler represents the plaintiffs.

 “Secretary of State Carnahan's language talking about denying families and individuals access to affordable health care frankly doesn’t even come close to describing, in fact, what the ballot initiative would do,” Kanzler said.

 With a vote of 244 to 185, the Republican-controlled House of Representatives just voted to repeal the Affordable Care Act, President Obama's signature domestic legislation known colloquially as "Obamacare."

 Of course, the vote doesn't matter, because the measure has a very slim chance of being adopted by the Senate.

 The AP reports that this is the "33rd time in 18 months that the tea party-infused GOP majority has tried to scrap, defund or scale back the law since grabbing the majority."